dweatherbee/cockroach-labs-tech-learn/README.md

 - execute `./run.sh` (starts Node Server) (in terminal you should see an "available on: http://...." local URL that you can enter into Chrome)
 - open `index.html` in Chrome for best rendering
-- use arrow key to navigate thru slides
+- use arrow keys to navigate thru slides
 - press `S` to see speakers notes for each slide